JoeKarlsson/watson-speech-to-text-telegram-chatbot/readme.md

-# Watson Speech to tex Telegram Chatbot
+# Watson Powered Speech-to-Text Telegram Chatbot
 By Joe Carlson 2016

 ## Setting up Watson
 Watson has an API.
 I signed up for 30 days trial.
 The hardest part was actually getting the account working.
 A rule of thumb is that if you haven’t seen a feature in the Web interface yet, it will not work in the cl tools.
 So first setup your company and region to avoid errors and click a little bit in the Web UI.

 Then follow this guide:

 [Developer Cloud Documentation | Watson Developer Cloud](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-full-nodejs.shtml)

 The documentation is quite easy to read and understand.
 At some point you create a speech-to-text service through the command line.
 Head back to Web interface, find the newly created service and obtain the credentials.
 Done.